7up Logo

 7up Logo7up Logo PNG

 The company’s drink is characterized by its lightness and refreshing taste.
-The 7up logo indicates a special twist in the form of sharp, fizzy gas bubbles that improve the digestion of the soda.
+The 7up logo indicates a special twist in the form of sharp, fizzy gas bubbles that improve the soda’s digestion.
 The emblem contains naturalness, purity, and sourness from the green lime filling.

 7up: Brand overview

 7up is a famous lemon-lime soda in America and abroad.
 In 2019, the brand celebrated its 90th anniversary.
-It is currently owned by Keurig Dr. Pepper Company in the United States.
+Keurig Dr. Pepper Company currently owns it in the United States.
 The main flavors are lemon-lime and cherry.

 The drink appeared in the American city of St. Louis in 1929.
-It was advertised by Charles Grigg’s company, The Howdy Corporation, as a hangover cure and mood regulator.
-The drink contained lithium compounds that stabilize HR and relieve migraines.
+Charles Grigg’s company, The Howdy Corporation, advertised it as a hangover cure and mood regulator.
+It contains lithium compounds that stabilize HR and relieve migraines.

 Meaning and history